---draft-notebook

-Draft a skeleton notebook for the rule used to generate the given target file.
+--draft-notebook Draft a skeleton notebook for the rule used to generate the given target file.
 This notebook can then be opened in a jupyter server, executed and implemented until ready.
-After saving, it will automatically be reused in non-interactive mode by Snakemake for subsequent jobs.
+After saving, it will automatically be reused in non-interactive mode by target file.

---edit-notebook

-Interactively edit the notebook associated with the rule used to generate the given target file.
 This will start a local jupyter notebook server.
 Any changes to the notebook should be saved, and the server has to be stopped by closing the notebook and hitting the 'Quit' button on the jupyter dashboard.
 Afterwards, the updated notebook will be automatically stored in the path defined in the rule.
 If the notebook is not yet present, this will create an empty draft.